Languages of New Caledonia

 In New Caledonia, a sui generis collectivity of France, French is the official and predominant language.
 The collectivity is also home to about thirty New Caledonian languages, which form a branch of the Southern Oceanic languages.
 They are spoken mainly by the indigenous Kanaks of the islands.
 Due to the large tourism industry, English is also commonly understood, especially among young people and in tourist areas.

 At the beginning of French rule

 At the outset of colonisation, Kanaks primarily spoke their native languages, and, in case of need, used Bislama, an Anglo-Melanesian language whose lexical basis is essentially English.
 This language allowed them to communicate with shopkeepers or with other Melanesian populations.
-Those native languages were favoured by some Protestant missionaries to evangelize the population, though Catholic missionaries preferred the usage of French.
+Those native languages were favoured by some Protestant missionaries to evangelise the population, though Catholic missionaries preferred the usage of French.

 In 1853, a decree imposed the teaching of French in every school of the colony, and ten years later, only the teaching of French was allowed.